dustinpfister/blog_posts/_posts/threejs-light.md

 ## 4 - Conclusion

 I have wrote a number of posts on light in threejs thus far, but I have not yet write a post on light in general until now.
 I am sure that there is a great deal about light in threejs that I have missed, so there will be edits of this post in the future for sure, and maybe at a higher frequency that usual when it comes to editing.
-I have been working with threejs off and on for years, but they where not in any way solid years, so I still have a lot to learn about treejs myself.
+I just about always have some ideas drafted out when it comes to what to do with future edits of a post and this post on light in general with threejs is not exception of course.
+I will want to add at least a few more examples that have to do with more advanced topics for sure, but when it comes to that I still need to figure it out for myself.